adriangonz/kubeedge-talk/README.md

 Once `keadm` is installed and we've got the token, we can then join to the cloud side by running:

+> :warning: This needs to be run on the edge-side!

 ```python
 !sudo keadm join \